-B. Personal Services Contracts Not Exceeding \$5,000.
+B. Personal Services Contracts Not Exceeding \$5,000 \$10,000.

-A personal services contract not exceeding \$5,000 may be awarded in any manner deemed practical or convenient by the General Manager.
-The General Manager shall promulgate procedures in the MERC Purchasing Procedures Manual for contracts not exceeding \$5,000.
+A personal services contract not exceeding \$5,000 \$10,000 may be awarded in any manner deemed practical or convenient by the General Manager.
+The General Manager shall promulgate procedures in the MERC Purchasing Procedures Manual for contracts not exceeding \$5,000 \$10,000.

-C. Personal Services Contracts Exceeding \$5,000 But Less Than \$100,000.
+C. Personal Services Contracts Exceeding \$5,000 \$10,000 But Less Than \$100,000 \$150,000.

-Any procurement of personal services exceeding \$5,000 but less than \$100,000 shall be awarded in accordance with the provisions of ORS 279B.070, as follows:
+Any procurement of personal services exceeding \$5,000 \$10,000 but less than \$100,000 \$150,000 shall be awarded in accordance with the provisions of ORS 279B.070, as follows:

-- 1) A procurement may not be artificially divided or fragmented so as to fall within this rule. - 2) When conducting a procurement under this section, the contract manager shall seek at least three informally solicited competitive price quotes or competitive proposals from prospective contractors.
-The contract manager shall attempt to obtain at least one quote from a state-certified MBE, WBE. or ESB within the FOTA area.
-The contract manager shall attempt to obtain second and third quotes from any state-certified MBE, WBE, or ESB regardless of location.
-The program coordinator may waive this requirement if he/she determines that there are no certified ESBs, MBEs and WBEs on the certification list capable of providing the service or item.
-Any such waivers shall be in writing, and shall be kept as supporting documentation.
+- 1) A procurement may not be artificially divided or fragmented so as to fall within this rule. - When conducting a procurement under this section, the contract manager shall seek at least three informally solicited competitive price quotes or competitive proposals from prospective contractors.
+The contract manager shall attempt to obtain at least one quote from a state-certified MBE, WBE, or ESB within the FOTA area.
+The contract manager shall attempt to obtain a second quote from any state-certified MBE, WBE, or ESB regardless of location.
 The contract manager shall keep a written record of the sources of the quotes or proposals received.
 If three quotes or proposals are not reasonably available, fewer will suffice, but the contract manager shall make a written record of the effort made to obtain the quotes or proposals.
-Nothing shall prevent the contract manager from obtaining more than three quotes at any time. - 3) If a contract is awarded, the contract shall be awarded to the offeror whose quote or proposal will best serve the interests of MERC, taking into account price as well as considerations including, but not limited to, experience, expertise, product functionality, suitability for a particular purpose and contractor responsibility under ORS 279B.110. - 4) Before the contract is awarded, the contract manager shall notify the General Manager of the nature of the proposed contract, the estimated cost of the contract, the names of the offerors and the amounts of the quotes or proposals, and the name of a contact person for the offeror.
+Nothing shall prevent the contract manager from obtaining more than three quotes at any time. - If a contract is awarded, the contract shall be awarded to the offeror whose quote or proposal will best serve the interests of MERC, taking into account price as well as considerations including, but not limited to, experience, expertise, product functionality, suitability for a particular purpose and contractor responsibility under ORS 279B.110. - 4) Before the contract is awarded, the contract manager shall notify the General Manager of the nature of the proposed contract, the estimated cost of the contract, the names of the offerors and the amounts of the quotes or proposals, and the name of a contact person for the offeror.
 The contract may not be awarded without the approval of the General Manager.

-D. Personal Services Contracts of \$100,000 Or More.
+D. Personal Services Contracts of \$100,000 \$150,000 Or More.

-Any procurement of personal services of \$100,000 or more shall be awarded through the issuance of competitive sealed proposals, in accordance with the provisions of ORS 279B.060, as follows:
+Any procurement of personal services of \$100,000 \$150,000 or more shall be awarded through the issuance of competitive sealed proposals, in accordance with the provisions of ORS 279B.060, as follows: